Röttingen: Climate

 The valley of Tauber is one of the driest areas in Bavaria and belongs to the continental, dry and warm type of climate with very little of rain.
-There are more than 30 days every year when the temperature is above 25° Celsius (77 °F) and fewer than 10 days every year where the temperature is below 0° Celsius (32 °F).
+There are more than 30 days every year when the temperature is above 25 °C (77 °F) and fewer than 10 days every year where the temperature is below 0 °C (32 °F).

 Subdivisions

 The town is divided into the sections of Aufstetten, Röttingen, and Strüth.

 History

 The Alemannic tribe of the "Ruoter" (Ruotingen = Röttingen) probably settled first on this place in the late 5th century.
 The oldest documents in the town date back to 1103, and the town privilege was given in 1275.

 In 1298 the town was the scene of the Rintfleisch massacres, when a certain "Lord Rintfleisch", accusing the town's Jews of having obtained and desecrated a consecrated host, gathered a mob around him and burned the Jews of Röttingen on April 20, 1298.

 Röttingen belonged then to the area of Hohenlohe and later changed to the Hochstift of the Bishop of Würzburg.
 From the 14th century on it was the residence of a local authority of the bishop.

 The German Peasants' War in 1525 abruptly stopped economic development.
 The long reign of Bishop Julius Echter von Mespelbrunn over the town brought back the prosperity of the community mainly based on the production and trade of wine.

 During the Thirty Years' War (1618–1648), Röttingen experienced a lot of turmoil since the army of King Gustavus Adolphus of Sweden was fighting in the Tauber valley.
 The wars in the 16th and 17th centuries destroyed all the economic prosperity of the town and their inhabitants.

 When Napoleon and his forces arrived in the town, he brought the Franconian "Kleinstaaterei" to an abrupt end.
 In the following years, all clerical property was dissolved and Röttingen joined the Bavarian region of Untermainkreis.

 The royal Bavarian administration in 1837 divided Franconia into Upper, Middle, and Lower Franconia as it exists nowadays.